Patricia Martinkova

 The book "Computational Aspects of Psychometric Methods.
 With R" is now published with Chapman and Hall/CRC.
 Copies may be ordered online.
 See Publications for other recent manuscripts.

-Our team was the local organizer of the IMPS 2024 conference, with more than 570 registrants from 40 countries.
-Thanks to all of you who participated!
+Our COMPS Group proudly served as the local organizer of the IMPS 2024 conference, which welcomed more than 570 participants from 40 countries.
+A heartfelt thank you to everyone who joined us and helped make it a success!

 Apr 15 2024